whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/008_Converting_gff_to_sqlite.md

 Here `Rscript --vanilla` is the R way of running a script on the command line, `gff_to_sqlite.R` is our program, and the other parts are the command-line options.

-To get started, create a new R file named 'gff_to_sqlite.R' in your editor now.
+To get started, create a new R file named `gff_to_sqlite.R` in your editor now.

 </TabItem>
 <TabItem value="python" label="In python">